buchi1002/buchi1002/README.md

 ## $\text{Contents}$

-- Symplectic Matroids
+- Symplectic Matroids.

-- Solutions for AtCoder problems
+- Solutions for AtCoder problems.

 ## $\overline{\text{Contents}}$

-- How to Spend a Good Life
+- How to Spend a Good Life.

-- How to Make up with Your Partner
+- How to Make up with Your Partner.